 Are you curious about your favourite true crime podcaster?
 Do you want to know more about what got them into true crime and which cases fascinate them the most?

 Each episode will feature two of your favourite true-crime podcast hosts having a conversation all about their shows, the cases they’ve been working on and so much more.
-Keep an eye on your true crime podcasts RSS feeds from 19th April to pick up these fantastic CrimeConversation episodes as they are released one episode per week!
+These fantastic episodes should have already been hitting your true crime podcasts RSS feeds from 19th April!

-To get everything kickstarted CrimeConUK are bringing you a very special unique first CrimeConVersation on TUESDAY 13TH APRIL (tonight!) on Instagram Live.
+CrimeConUK brought you a very special unique first CrimeConVersation on 13th April on Instagram Live.
 If you’ve been following CrimeConUK, you’ll know about their regular Book Club meet over on Instagram.
+For this session the book under the spotlight was HISTORY OF A DROWNING BOY by DENNIS NILSEN: The Autobiography.

-Tuesday 13 April, 8 pm on Instagram Live – Geoffrey Wansell hosts CrimeConUK’s Book Club
+CrimeConUK Instagram IGTV – Geoffrey Wansell hosts CrimeConUK’s Book Club

 HISTORY OF A DROWNING BOY by DENNIS NILSEN: The Autobiography